archivesunleashed/aut-docs/Spark:-Named-Entity-Recognition.md

 The following Spark scripts use the [Stanford Named Entity Recognizer](http://nlp.stanford.edu/software/CRF-NER.shtml) to extract names of entities – persons, organizations, and locations – from collections of ARC/WARC files or extracted texts.

 The scripts require a NER classifier model.
-There is one provided in the Stanford NER package (in the `classifiers` folder) called `english.all.3class.distsim.crf.ser.gz`.
+There is one provided in the Stanford NER package (in the `classifiers` folder) called `english.all.3class.distsim.crf.ser.gz`, but you can also use your own.

 ## Extract entities from ARC/WARC files
 ```